N64Gamespedia/gdx/b/battlezone-rise-of-the-black-dogs.md

 **Force Feedback:** Yes

 ## 🕹️ Game Description
-<em><strong>Battlezone: Rise of the Black Dogs</strong></em> is an alternate-history tank combat game where the Soviet and U.S. governments secretly discover alien technology on the moon and battle for control behind the scenes.
-Players choose from three factions: the Americans, the Soviets, and the mysterious Black Dogs.

-The game shares similarities with *BattleTanx: Global Assault* but features faster, more arcade-style tanks and includes other vehicle types beyond tanks.
+Battlezone: Rise of the Black Dogs, is an alternate-history type game, where the Soviet & US government hides the fact of finding alien technology on the moon from the public, and battle for military occupation of the moon behind the scenes.
+During the story mode, you choose one of three factions: The Americans, The Soviets, and the Black Dogs who are apparently rising.
+The game features similarities to BattleTanx: Global Assault, another Nintendo 64 title, but with faster, unrealistic & arcadey tanks.
+There are also other vehicles besides tanks

 ## 📚 [Game Guide / Walkthrough](https://gamefaqs.gamespot.com/n64/196739-battlezone-rise-of-the-black-dogs/faqs/9862){:target="_blank" rel="noopener noreferrer"}